neurostuff/compose-docs/docs/tutorial/advanced/mkda_association.md

 - **Association test map**: z-scores from a two-way ANOVA testing for the presence of a non-zero association between term use and voxel activation.

-The association test maps tell you whether activation in a region occurs more consistently for studies in your meta-analysis m than for other studies in the reference dataset.
-In other words, a large positive z-score implies that studies in a meta-analysis are more likely to report XXX activation than studies whose abstracts don't include the word 'emotion'.
+The association test maps tell you whether activation in a region **XXX** occurs more consistently for studies in your meta-analytic sample **m** than for other studies in the reference dataset.
+In other words, a large positive z-score implies that studies in a meta-analysis are more likely to report **XXX** activation than studies whose abstracts don't include the word 'emotion'.

 Note that association maps *do not* tell you what the probability of a given psychological concept or task is.
 High Z-scores do not imply that a certain region or voxel is *selective* for a given concept or task.
 Instead, it just means there is evidence that there is at least a non-zero difference between reference studies, and studies in the meta-analysis.